 "I have nothing exciting to say, we were convinced we had improved and in fact compared to Thursday we saw something.
 But the others slip past us every time.
 Starting from the back it is clear that on a circuit like this there is little we can do, little we can hope for.
 We are aiming for a reliability race".

 Here, too, one would like to ask: who do you trust?
 But it is better to leave it at that.
-In the nearby Tyrrell tent they celebrate the first pole position (it would be a simple first row, but Senna is now out of the running) of Stefano Modena, who will be 27 on Sunday.
-A year ago he could have ended up in the #28 single-seater in place of Jean Alesi, but the young man doesn't seem to harbour any regrets.
+Nearby, Tyrrell celebrates the first front row start of Stefano Modena, who will be 27 on Sunday, as if it were a pole position.
+A year ago, he could have ended up in the #28 single-seater in place of Jean Alesi, but the young man does no't seem to harbour any regrets.
 Ken Tyrrell smiles under his moustache, convinced he has devised the right mixture to undermine the Brazilian dictatorship: Honda engine, Pirelli tyres, Italian driver.

-On Sunday, 12 May 1991, at the start of the Monaco Grand Prix, Ayrton Senna held the lead in spite of Stefano Modena's excellent sprint.
-Riccardo Patrese, Nigel Mansell and Alain Prost followed.
-At the first corner Gerhard Berger violently crashed into Nelson Piquet, causing him to retire due to a broken suspension, while the Austrian managed to continue.
-In the first few laps Stefano Modena seems to be able to keep up the pace set by Ayrton Senna, but as soon as the lapping starts the Brazilian quickly pulls away.
-On lap 9 Gerhard Berger, in an attempt to clean his visor, soiled by oil left by a Minardi, loses control of his car and ends up against the barriers.
+On Sunday, 12 May 1991, at the start of the Monaco Grand Prix, Ayrton Senna stays in the lead in spite of Stefano Modena's excellent sprint.
+Riccardo Patrese, Nigel Mansell and Alain Prost follow.
+At the first corner, Gerhard Berger violently crashes into Nelson Piquet, causing him to retire due to a broken suspension, while the Austrian manages to continue.
+In the first few laps, Stefano Modena seems to be able to keep up the pace set by Ayrton Senna, but as soon as the lapping starts, the Brazilian quickly pulls away.
+On lap 9, Gerhard Berger, in an attempt to clean his visor, soiled by oil left by a Minardi, loses control of his car and ends up against the barriers.
 Shortly after, Pierluigi Martini was given a ten-second stop&go (for the first time in Formula 1 history) for obstructing Stefano Modena while lapping in the Piscine area.
-During the course of lap 30 Prost managed to overtake Nigel Mansell, whose engine had died twice due to gearbox problems that he then overcame, moving into fourth position.
-Riccardo Patrese, meanwhile, significantly reduced his gap to Stefano Modena, moving up behind him, but on lap 42 the Honda engine of the Tyrrell, which up to this point had not given any problems, exploded, and due to the oil released on the asphalt Riccardo Patrese lost control of his car, ending up against the guardrails.
-At this point the classification sees Ayrton Senna firmly in the lead of the race, with a reassuring advantage over Alain Prost who follows in second position.
+During lap 30, Prost manages to overtake Nigel Mansell, whose engine died twice due to gearbox problems that he then overcame, moving into fourth position.
+Riccardo Patrese, meanwhile, significantly reduced his gap to Stefano Modena, moving up behind him, but on lap 42, the Honda engine of the Tyrrell, which up to this point had not given any problems, explodes, and due to the oil leaked on the asphalt, Riccardo Patrese loses control of his car, ending up against the guardrails.
+At this point, the classification sees Ayrton Senna firmly in the lead of the race, with a reassuring advantage over Alain Prost, who follows in second position.
 Nigel Mansell is third, followed by Jean Alesi, Roberto Moreno and J.J.
 Lehto.
 Prost, however, has problems with a nut on his right front wheel, which has come loose, causing him to lose a position to Nigel Mansell.
-With five laps to go the French driver, fearing he might lose the tyre, decides to return to the pits, but catches the Ferrari mechanics unprepared.
+With five laps to go, the French driver, fearing he might lose the tyre, decides to return to the pits, but catches the Ferrari mechanics unprepared.
 According to Cesare Fiorio, the team's technical director, this is due to the fact that Prost communicated too late his intention to stop for a pit stop, while the latter, in a press silence towards the Italian journalists, refused to give his version of the facts.
 Thus, both Jean Alesi and Roberto Moreno gained a position, both authors of a regular but lonely race.
 J.J.
 Lehto, meanwhile, in trouble with the gearbox, is forced to let his team mate Emanuele Pirro pass him, losing the chance to score points.
 At the end of the 78 laps, Ayrton Senna wins the Monaco Grand Prix and wins for the fourth consecutive time, followed by Nigel Mansell, Jean Alesi, Roberto Moreno, Alain Prost and Emanuele Pirro.
 Ayrton Senna, who has seen him?

-As for the World Championship, of course, we will talk about it next year.
-The inventory is less black for Ferrari than the one at Imola.
-But deeper down, more melancholic.
-This time there were no glaring errors to be reckoned with for Alain Prost and Jean Alesi.
+As for the World Championship, of course, they will try again next year.
+The balance is less negative for Ferrari at Monaco than at Imola.
+But deeper down, it is more melancholic.
+This time, there were no glaring errors to be reckoned with for Alain Prost and Jean Alesi.
 But at least, the sudden exit from the San Marino Grand Prix still left room for dreams: what might have happened if the Professor had not bogged down on the practice lap and if Jean Alesi had not left the track for the sake of overtaking?
-Now we know, what would have happened: nothing.
-Senna would have won anyway, such is still the winding road that separates the Ferrari from the World Champion's McLaren.
-For some time now the Professor has not spoken to the Italian press, guilty in his opinion of defaming him in order to sell more newspapers.
-And to continue in the work of demolition, despite the current blackout, by distorting the tone of the interviews that the Frenchman continues to grant, copiously, to his compatriots.
-In short, if Prost speaks to the Italians, they misrepresent his phrases.
+Now we know what would have happened: nothing.
+Senna would have won anyway, such is still the winding road that separates Ferrari from the World Champion's McLaren.
+For some time now the Professor has not spoken to the Italian press, guilty, in his opinion, of defaming him in order to sell more newspapers.
+And to continue the work of demolition, despite the current blackout, by distorting the tone of the interviews that the Frenchman continues to grant, copiously, to his compatriots.
+In short, if Prost speaks to the Italians, they misrepresent his statements.
 If he does not speak, they not only misrepresent but also mistranslate.
 The only direct testimony is therefore that of Cesare Fiorio, who, hot on the heels of the race, says:

 "Prost unfortunately warned us late that he had tyre problems (it was actually the nut that locks the right front wheel, ed).
 The car was already at the Rascasse bend.
 In five seconds you can't expect to prepare a proper gearbox.
 We were caught off guard and a lot of time was lost.
 We are left with the consolation of the fastest lap, the penultimate one".